kubernetes-retired/kube-ui/README.md

 us manage and test the application.
 They are not part of the application.
 The frameworks, on the other hand, become part of the application, as described below.

 * We get the tools via `npm`, the [node package manager](https://www.npmjs.com/).
-* We get the frameworks via `bower`, a [client-side package manager](http://bower.io/).

-Before you build the application for the first time, run this command from the `master` directory:
+Before you build the application for the first time, run this command from the root directory:

 ```
 npm install
+bower install
 ```

-It creates a new directory, `master/node_modules`, which contains the tool dependencies.
+It creates a new directory, `node_modules`, which contains the tool dependencies.

 ## Building and serving the app